LukasUNCW/Wilmington-Rental-Pipeline/README.md

 ### Bronze Layer
 Raw JSON responses from the RentCast API are landed as-is into a Delta table with an ingestion timestamp and source metadata.
-Append-only — nothing is ever modified or deleted at this layer.
+Append-only, nothing is ever modified or deleted at this layer.

 ### Silver Layer